haodongcui/haodongcui.github.io/README.md

 # 📖 Educations
-- 2026.09-2029.06, Master of Control Science, Huazhong University of Science and Technology
+- 2026.09-2029.06, Master of Control Science, Huazhong University of Science and Technology (HUST)
-- 2022.09-2026.06, Bachelor of Mathematics and Applied Mathematics, Xinjiang University
+- 2022.09-2026.06, Bachelor of Mathematics and Applied Mathematics, Xinjiang University (XJU)
     - GPA ranks 1 out of 120

 <!-- # 🌱 Internships -->